Table of contents

 űr is the base and means room. hajó means boat. s is a descriptive suffix.
 These (in this case three) components create eventually a word like astronaut.

 When you face Slovak directly with Hungarian, the difference in word-length and structure is very obvious.

-Pezinok (20 kilometers north-east of Bratislava) is a town in the Little Carpathian Mountains, which is also a famous winegrowing area6.
-You can buy wine almost at every corner in this city with its some 20.000 inhabitants.
+Pezinok (twenty kilometers north-east of Bratislava) is a town in the Little Carpathian Mountains and a famous winegrowing area6.
+You can buy wine almost at every corner in this city with its around 20.000 inhabitants.

 6 the most important of a total of six winegrowing areas in Slovakia

-German settlers played a significant role in the history of Slovakia and in the region of Pezinok (the German name of the town is Boesing) where they were mainly employed in the lumber industry or in the mining sector.
+German settlers played a major role in the history of Slovakia and in the region of Pezinok in particular (the German name of the town is Boesing), where they mainly worked as craftsmen, loggers or miners.

 Worth a visit is the Small Carpathian Museum, where there is an exhibition about Slovak wines on the ground floor, and where one can take a look at ancient barrels and a collection of archaic winegrower’s equipment in a disused wine cellar.